 Here’s how to safely and efficiently use Metro:

 Maintain physical distance

 Pay with your ORCA card

 Staying home when sick, planning ahead, adding extra time, always wearing a mask, and maintaining six feet of distance from others will keep all of us moving forward together.
-When fares resume, please use an ORCA card, rather than bills or coins, for an easier and safer way to pay.
+Please use an ORCA card, rather than bills or coins, for an easier and safer way to pay.

 Tap your ORCA card for an easier and healthier way to pay your fare on transit in the Puget Sound region.

 Visit the “Where to buy” page to learn how to acquire an ORCA card online or in-person.
 Metro’s Pass Sales Office is also open to assist customers needing in-person help getting ORCA cards and reloading their E-purses.
 For those who qualify, ORCA LIFT is available to help reduce the cost of riding Metro.
 Youth and seniors are also eligible for reduced fares.